AWhiteKnight/ioBroker.moma/README.md

 * memLayout

+Following functions of library systeminformation are called in interval 0 (default every second):
+* time
+* cpuCurrentSpeed
+* networkConnections
+* currentLoad
+* processes (overview - no pids)

 Following functions of library systeminformation are called in interval 1 (default every 30 seconds):
-* cpuCurrentSpeed
 * cpuTemperature
 * mem
 * battery
 * networkStats
-* networkConnections
-* currentLoad
 * fullLoad
-* processes (overview - no pids)

 Following functions of library systeminformation are called in interval 2 (default every 60 minutes):